thanhson1085/DemoCoin/docs/index.md

 ## Introductions
 This project will show you step by step to develop a ICO Smart Contract.

+Before reading this tutorial, you should have:
+- Basic Blockchain Knowledge
+- Experience with a programing language (prefer NodeJS)

 ## Who can read this tutorial

 - Developers who heard Blockchain but never try it